 We got a question on Twitter from @Filthy_Dog who asked about Pantsing Vs Plotting, and what the benefits are to both writing techniques.

 The reason I am mostly a pantser is because I like to be free.
-I get ideas all the time, and I feel like if I plot too heavily in advance, I won’t be free to let those ideas grow.
-Sometimes I’ll follow a path down an idea I get when I’m writing, which if I was following a pre-conceived plot I would avoid because it’s an unexpected turn to take, and I would miss out on something that’s actually really incredible and worth including.
+I get ideas all the time.
+I feel like if I plot too heavily in advance, I won’t be free to let those ideas grow.
+Sometimes I’ll follow a path down an idea I get when I’m writing, which if I was following a pre-conceived plot I would avoid because it’s an unexpected turn to take.
+I would miss out on something that’s actually really incredible and worth including.

 I think it’s important to be ready to change your story if you find it doesn’t actually flow in the direction you first intended.
 If something just doesn’t belong, be prepared to not use it in this story.
 But if you love it, you can always use it in another story where it does belong.